vitabaks/docs/docs/deployment/gcp.md

 ### Prerequisites

-You will need the service account credentials (in JSON or base64 format) to deploy the PostgreSQL cluster to your Google Cloud account.
+You will need the service account credentials (in JSON or base64 format) to deploy the PostgreSQL Cluster to your Google Cloud account.
 See the [official documentation](https://cloud.google.com/iam/docs/keys-create-delete) for instructions on creating a service account key.

 :::note